 Not only has social identification been seen to increase the prevalence of social support, but it has also been shown to increase the effectiveness of the support received.
-To illustrate, a shared social identity provides a foundation for individuals to interpret support in ways that are more beneficial and helpful to the recipient (55,56).
-For example, Frisch et al. (57) found that emotional social support buffered neuroendocrine stress reactions only if a shared social identity was established between the provider and receiver.
-In an organizational context, social identification can be seen as a key variable in helping individuals perceive greater support that helps them cope with stress and reduce turnover intentions (58).
-That being said, past research evidence has shown that emotional social support is not always effective and sometimes has no impact on buffering against stressful situations (59,60), or can be detrimental, leading to heightened stress reactions (61,62).
-It could be the case that received support may in fact lower self-esteem, and/or draw more attention to the problem (63).
-These opposite effects are sometimes referred to as “reversed buffering effect”, and research around stressful work events have shown that social support was actually related to greater distress within the workplace (64,65).
-Thus, a shared social identity could be useful to interpret support in a more beneficial way and prevent individuals from making such implicit criticism (e.g., feelings of inequality, threat to self-esteem) (55).
+To illustrate, a shared social identity provides a foundation for individuals to interpret support in ways that are more beneficial and helpful to the recipient [55,56].
+For example, Frisch et al. [57] found that emotional social support buffered neuroendocrine stress reactions only if a shared social identity was established between the provider and receiver.
+In an organizational context, social identification can be seen as a key variable in helping individuals perceive greater support that helps them cope with stress and reduce turnover intentions [58].
+That being said, past research evidence has shown that emotional social support is not always effective and sometimes has no impact on buffering against stressful situations [59,60], or can be detrimental, leading to heightened stress reactions [61,62].
+It could be the case that received support may in fact lower self-esteem, and/or draw more attention to the problem [63].
+These opposite effects are sometimes referred to as “reversed buffering effect”, and research around stressful work events have shown that social support was actually related to greater distress within the workplace [64,65].
+Thus, a shared social identity could be useful to interpret support in a more beneficial way and prevent individuals from making such implicit criticism (e.g., feelings of inequality, threat to self-esteem) [55].

 The present research

-Currently, few studies have examined the associations between social support and social identification and made direct links to challenge and threat states (41,66–68).
-For example, Slater et al. (66) found that relational identification with a leader increased resource appraisals and influenced cardiovascular reactivity in line with challenge and threat theory.
-In a more recent study, Miller et al. (68) operationalised social support as a resource appraisal across two studies with an athletic sample.
+Currently, few studies have examined the associations between social support and social identification and made direct links to challenge and threat states [41,66–68].
+For example, Slater et al. [66] found that relational identification with a leader increased resource appraisals and influenced cardiovascular reactivity in line with challenge and threat theory.
+In a more recent study, Miller et al. [68] operationalised social support as a resource appraisal across two studies with an athletic sample.
 The researchers found that relational identification and group identification mediated the positive relationship between identity leadership and self-efficacy, control, approach goals and social support.
 However, these studies were in the context of leadership identity, so the generalisability to other domains is unknown.
 Challenge and threat theory offers a contemporary approach to understanding the human stress response by acknowledging both adaptive (challenge) and maladaptive (threat) responses to stressful situations.
 While considered comprehensive, the theory has lacked the inclusion of social factors.
-The BPSM had been revised to include the availability of support as an antecedent of challenge and threat (69), yet the exact mechanisms are unclear and warrants further examination (70).
-Equally, the TCTSA-R (20) puts forth social support as a resource appraisal, however the evidence examining this is scant.
+The BPSM had been revised to include the availability of support as an antecedent of challenge and threat [69], yet the exact mechanisms are unclear and warrants further examination [70].
+Equally, the TCTSA-R [20] puts forth social support as a resource appraisal, however the evidence examining this is scant.
 Given that social support helps buffer against the deleterious effects of stress, especially when underpinned by social identification, it may be possible to elicit greater challenge through the reduction of perceived demands and offering a useful resource in the face of a stressful situation.
-Specifically, social support has been associated with an increase in psychological well-being in the workplace (26).
-While high levels of work stress are associated with lower life satisfaction (71), and a number of other work-related outcomes including intentions to quit (turnover; (72), absenteeism and presenteeism (job performance; (73).
+Specifically, social support has been associated with an increase in psychological well-being in the workplace [26].
+While high levels of work stress are associated with lower life satisfaction [71], and a number of other work-related outcomes including intentions to quit (turnover [72]), absenteeism and presenteeism (job performance [73]).
 Thus, gaining a better understanding of the stress response and the role of social factors is of high health, societal and economic significance.